digitalrebar/digitalrebar/doc/deployment-guide/Install-CentOS-RHEL-6.6-AdminNode.md

 Create an OpenCrowbar admin node on a VM or physical machine to begin the process of configuring or managing deployment of a cluster (openstack, hadoop, ceph, etc.).

+*NOTE*: OpenCrowbar assumes complete ownership of the admin node and is *NOT* meant to be a shared services machine.
+The installation process will turn off firewalls and turn off selinux.
+The installation process will reduce exposed ports and restrict ssh access.

 The following steps will be completed:

     * Prepare a Virtual or Physical machine